+(a)

-- (a) - (1) Each first-time applicant for a license issued by the Arkansas State Board of Nursing shall apply to the Identification Bureau of the Division of Arkansas State Police for a state and national criminal background check, to be conducted by the Federal Bureau of Investigation. - (2) At the time a person applies to an Arkansas nursing educational program, the program shall notify the applicant in writing of the provisions and requirements of this section. - (b) The check shall conform to the applicable federal standards and shall include the taking of fingerprints. - (c) The applicant shall sign a release of information to the board and shall be responsible to the Division of Arkansas State Police for the payment of any fee associated with the criminal background check. - (d) Upon completion of the criminal background check, the Identification Bureau of the Division of Arkansas State Police shall forward to the board all releasable information obtained concerning the applicant. - (e) For purposes of this section, the board shall follow the licensing restrictions based on criminal records under § 17-3-102. - (f) - (1) The board may issue a nonrenewable temporary permit for licensure to a first-time applicant pending the results of the criminal background check. - (2) The permit shall be valid for no more than six (6) months. - (g) - (1) Any information received by the board from the Identification Bureau of the Division of Arkansas State Police under this section shall not be available for examination except by: - (A) The affected applicant for licensure or his or her authorized representative; or - (B) The person whose license is subject to revocation or his or her authorized representative. - (2) No record, file, or document shall be removed from the custody of the Division of Arkansas State Police. - (h) Any information made available to the affected applicant for licensure or the person whose license is subject to revocation shall be information pertaining to that person only.
+- (1) Each first-time applicant for a license issued by the Arkansas State Board of Nursing shall apply to the Identification Bureau of the Division of Arkansas State Police for a state and national criminal background check, to be conducted by the Federal Bureau of Investigation. - (2) At the time a person applies to an Arkansas nursing educational program, the program shall notify the applicant in writing of the provisions and requirements of this section. - (b) The check shall conform to the applicable federal standards and shall include the taking of fingerprints. - (c) The applicant shall sign a release of information to the board and shall be responsible to the Division of Arkansas State Police for the payment of any fee associated with the criminal background check. - (d) Upon completion of the criminal background check, the Identification Bureau of the Division of Arkansas State Police shall forward to the board all releasable information obtained concerning the applicant. - (e) For purposes of this section, the board shall follow the licensing restrictions based on criminal records under § 17-3-102.

+(f)

+- (1) The board may issue a nonrenewable temporary permit for licensure to a first-time applicant pending the results of the criminal background check. - (2) The permit shall be valid for no more than six (6) months.

+(g)

+- (1) Any information received by the board from the Identification Bureau of the Division of Arkansas State Police under this section shall not be available for examination except by: - (A) The affected applicant for licensure or his or her authorized representative; or - (B) The person whose license is subject to revocation or his or her authorized representative. - (2) No record, file, or document shall be removed from the custody of the Division of Arkansas State Police. - (h) Any information made available to the affected applicant for licensure or the person whose license is subject to revocation shall be information pertaining to that person only. - (i) Rights of privilege and confidentiality established in this section shall not extend to any document created for purposes other than this background check. - (j) The board shall adopt the necessary rules to fully implement the provisions of this section.